Japan's Kumano Kodo Pilgrimage Trail

 DAY 5

-Today we once again send our luggage ahead to be reunited with use tomorrow evening.
-After breakfast we make our way to Takahara and continue along the Kumano Kodo trail as we make our way to the small village of Chikatsuyu.
-As we walk through forested paths, we’ll pass small Oji shrines that have been placed there to protect and guide pilgrims.
-Upon arrival in Chikatsuyu we will be transferred to Yunomine Onsen for our overnight accommodation.
-Our main luggage will be sent ahead to the ryokan where we stay tomorrow night, so today we'll carry only what we need for the night.
+Today, we’ll send our luggage ahead once more to be reunited with us tomorrow evening.
+After breakfast, we’ll head to Takahara and continue along the Kumano Kodo Trail, making our way toward the small village of Chikatsuyu.
+As we walk through forested paths, we’ll pass small Oji shrines, placed along the route to protect and guide pilgrims on their journey.

 DAY 6